 Basic flow with a user signing in to a (web) app

-- The user fills in his/her personal URL This is called Web sign-in.
+- The user fills in their personal URL This is called Web sign-in.

 - The app fetches the URL, looking for an authorization endpoint.
 For this, the user can use IndieAuth.com, but it can also be at their own domain.
 The app redirects the User to their authorization endpoint.